henhouseai/henhouse/context/overview.md

 ### **MCP Architecture**

 The MCP backend provides JSON-RPC 2.0 API access and serves as the unified API layer for the entire system - there is no separate API backend.
 All MCP tool calls route through Gateway dispatch, using action handlers registered through the Registry system.
 The MCPWhitelist system manages tier-based tool access, with separate whitelists for each user tier (guest, verified, admin, root) that are cached and automatically rebuilt when tools are added.
 The HTTP backend's TypeScript client makes all API calls through the MCP backend, ensuring that web UI operations and external MCP client operations use identical business logic.
 The application actions layer extends the MCP whitelist system to provide clickable action links in the web UI, with tools available as either MCP-only (for agents), app-action-only (for web UI aggregate operations), or dual-purpose (available through both interfaces).
+In production, Flask applications expose the MCP protocol endpoint (`/mcp`) for external tool integration.

 - JSON-RPC 2.0 API backend for programmatic access and automation - **this IS the API layer** (no separate API backend exists)
 - Tier-based security with tool whitelisting and permission management
 - Used by external clients and internal web interface for all operations
+- Production deployment via Flask applications with MCP endpoint routing

 #### **MCP Protocol**